cbatini/training_materials/EBI_NGS_Nov2022/days1_3_mapping_variant_calling_handbook_Nov2022.md

 :question: :question: :question: :question: **Questions**

 * How many SNPs are present in both gatk and freebayes?
-* How many are present in only 1?
+* How many are present only in one of the two?
 * The compare.log file may be useful.
 See if you can also get the answer from using a `grep` command (hint: option `-w` may be useful here; do you agree?).